Indio raises $20 million for white-label platform that digitizes insurance applications

 Insurance technology startups have drawn a significant level of investment in recent years, as companies look for ways to streamline and optimize existing processes.
 Hippo recently raised $70 million for its data-driven home insurance platform, while Cape Analytics raised $17 million for a platform that uses AI and aerial imagery to conduct home insurance inspections.
 A few weeks back, Google’s Gradient Ventures invested in AI insurance underwriting startup Flyreel.

-Indio’s mission is different from these companies, but it represents part of the same push to bring an age-old industry into the 21st century through digitization and automation.
+While Indio has a different mission from these companies, it represents part of the same push to bring an age-old industry into the 21st century through digitization and automation.

 “We have had an ongoing thesis that P&C insurance is ripe for innovation, but until meeting Indio we had not found a company with a value proposition that was getting real pull from existing players in the ecosystem,” added Menlo Ventures partner Tyler Sosin.
 Indio is a digital on-ramp for traditional brokers — it makes their lives easier and it enables them to extend a modern experience to clients.”